srinath2003/My_Projects/cod_soft_project_1/readme.md

 ## Introduction

-This project aims to explore and analyze a dataset containing information about Indian movies sourced from IMDb.
-We employ data cleaning, exploratory data analysis (EDA), feature engineering, and machine learning techniques to build a predictive model for IMDb movie ratings.
+This project analyzes the Titanic dataset, which contains information about passengers aboard the Titanic, including details such as their age, gender, class, and survival status.
+We aim to explore the data, visualize important insights, and build a predictive model to determine the likelihood of a passenger surviving the Titanic disaster.

 ## Project Structure

 The project repository contains the following files:

-- `IMDb_Movie_Ratings_Prediction.ipynb`: Jupyter Notebook containing the Python code for data preprocessing, analysis, modeling, and prediction.
+- `titanic_survival_prediction.ipynb`: Jupyter Notebook containing the Python code for data preprocessing, exploratory data analysis (EDA), visualization, and machine learning model building.
-- `IMDb Movies India.csv`: Dataset containing information about Indian movies sourced from IMDb.
+- `Titanic-Dataset.csv`: Dataset containing information about passengers aboard the Titanic.
 - `README.md`: This file, providing an overview of the project and instructions for usage.
 - `LICENSE`: License information for the project.